silvacms/documentation/source/silva/contents/base.rst

 Available Silva bases content classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+..
+XXX the next line doesn't work and need to be changed

 .. currentmodule:: silva.core.interfaces.content

 All those base classes are usable to create new Silva content: